lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## psychology and coordinated decisions

+## psychology of repeating the same mistakes indefinately
+- What is going on?
+We have to figure this out.

 ## Setting location items and ancestors in local coordinated decisions (2024.04.17)

 ## Mirages and Siren Songs in System Design & Project-Space